Hectopascals/schedulus/README.md

 # Schedulus

-Schedulus is a timetable management chatbot build on the Cisco Spark platform (Workspace messenger), helping organizations have full control over managing employee schedules.
+Schedulus is a timetable management chatbot built on the Cisco Spark platform (Workspace messenger), helping organizations have full control over managing employee schedules.

 This App is built using Cisco Spark's API, NodeJS, Express, and Firebase.